elastic-rs/elastic/README.md

 #### Testing

 - Try cover the whole public API surface so breaking changes result in broken tests/examples
-- Features should fail to compile if used incorrectly rather than having lots of usecases that need testing
+- Features should fail to compile if used incorrectly rather than having surprising behaviour at runtime

 #### Documentation